How To Increase Your Lead Guitar Sustain (Without Active Pick Ups Or Special Pedals)

 by Tom Hess

 EMAIL TO GET ACCESS

-If you want to get more life out of every note you play, this article will make you smile from ear to ear.
+If you want to get more life out of every note you play with great lead guitar sustain, this article will make you smile from ear to ear.

 Here is why:

-I'm going to reveal my best tips for getting virtually infinite sustain from your guitar.
+I'm going to reveal my best tips for getting virtually infinite lead guitar sustain in your playing.